Trantect/compound-todo/README.md

 ### Welcome to CompoundJS ###

-This is a demo TODO project with CompoundJS, Jade and CoffeeScript.
+This is a demo TODO project with CompoundJS, Jade, CoffeeScript and LESS.

 #### How to run it ####

 ```
 npm install
-coffee server
+coffee server.coffee
 ```

 #### How was it created ####